-(h) UIL COACHES CERTIFICATION PROGRAM.

-(1) All coaches shall annually complete the UIL Coaches Certification Program prescribed by the UIL prior to theirsport season.
-All coaches shall annually complete the UIL Coaches Certification Program prescribed by the UIL prior to their sport season or prior to the first day of school if their sport is not in season.
-A coach who is hired less than one week prior to the start of the sport season or after the first day of school (whichever is earlier)must complete the ccp within thirty (30) days of being hired.

-(2) The names of coaches who complete the UIL Coaches Certification Program will be kept on file by the school.
+- (h) UIL COACHES CERTIFICATION PROGRAM. - (1) All coaches shall annually complete the UIL Coaches Certification Program prescribed by the UIL prior to their sport season or prior to the first day of school if their sport is not in season.
+A coach who is hired less than one week prior to the start of the sport season or after the first day of school (whichever is earlier) must complete the CCP within thirty (30) days of being hired. - (2) The names of coaches who complete the UIL Coaches Certification Program will be kept on file by the school.